Co-authored with Realtors Bryan Kolasa and Wade Williams

 - In this process, it’s not uncommon for delays to happen, for them to request documents and then later request more, so it pays to be patient and expect delays.

-- Make any large purchases (keep it under $500)
+- Make any large purchases (keep it under $500, even if you pay cash)

-- Transfer large amounts of cash in or out of any of your bank accounts, cash out stock, etc.
+- Large bank transfers (large amounts of cash in or out of any of your bank accounts, cash out stock, etc.)

 If a family member wants to celebrate your success with a big check, wait until after closing to deposit it.